Use Board Templates

 Service Health

-The Service Health Board template offers an overview of your services’ health.
+The Service Health Board Template offers an overview of your services’ health.
 It provides insights into request volumes, identifies where the slowest requests are occurring, and more.

 Tip

-The Service Health Board template relies on your source data fields being mapped to Honeycomb standard fields.
+The Service Health Board Template relies on your source data fields being mapped to Honeycomb standard fields.
 To learn how to map your fields, visit Dataset Definitions.

-The Service Health Board template includes the following queries:
+The Service Health Board Template includes the following queries:

 Query Name Query Description Required Fields